dispatchrabbi/trackbear/README.md

-# 🐻 BearTracks
+# 🐻 TrackBear

-**BearTracks** is a writing tracker service.
-If you're writing, editing, or otherwise engaged in some sort of authorial project, you can track that project on BearTracks!
+**TrackBear** is a writing tracker service.
+If you're writing, editing, or otherwise engaged in some sort of authorial project, you can track that project on TrackBear!

-> BearTracks is... not even in beta.
+> TrackBear is... not even in beta.
 It's in super-mega-alpha mode right now.
 Please don't use it unless you are willing to be testing an alpha build.

 ## Installation